maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 ## Executive Summary

-This portfolio project analyzes **54,966 cleaned hospital admission records** to evaluate operational activity, patient characteristics, billing performance, data quality, admission trends, and potential long-stay patterns.
+This portfolio project analyzes **54,966 cleaned hospital admission records** to evaluate operational activity, patient characteristics, billing performance, data quality, admission trends, high-cost cases, and potential long-stay patterns.

 I created an end-to-end analytical workflow using **Microsoft Excel, SQL Server, Python, Pandas, Matplotlib, and scikit-learn**.
-The workflow preserves the original data, removes exact duplicates, validates important fields, flags unreliable billing records, produces decision-ready visualizations, creates a rule-based operational review process, and evaluates a machine-learning model.
+The workflow preserves the original data, removes exact duplicates, validates critical fields, flags unreliable billing records, produces decision-ready visualizations, creates a rule-based operational review process, and evaluates a machine-learning experiment.

 The original dataset contained **55,500 records**.
-During data preparation, **534 exact duplicate rows** were removed, leaving **54,966 cleaned records**.
-An additional **106 zero or negative billing records** were flagged for review and excluded from valid financial calculations.
-The final dataset contained **54,860 valid billing records**, producing a **99.81% billing-quality pass rate**.
+During data preparation, **534 exact duplicates** were removed, leaving **54,966 cleaned records**.
+Another **106 zero or negative billing records** were flagged for review and excluded from valid financial calculations.
+This resulted in **54,860 valid billing records** and a **99.81% billing-quality pass rate**.

-Python analysis confirmed the main Excel and SQL results.
-A rule-based operational screening process identified **1,908 high-attention records**, representing **3.47%** of all admissions.
+Python independently confirmed the major Excel and SQL findings.
+A rule-based screening process identified **1,908 high-attention records**, representing **3.47%** of admissions.
 A logistic-regression experiment was also developed to predict long hospital stays.
-However, the model produced a **ROC-AUC of 0.513**, showing that the available synthetic features did not contain enough predictive information for deployment.
+The model produced a **ROC-AUC of 0.513**, demonstrating that the available synthetic features were not sufficient for reliable prediction.

 ## Business Objective

 The project was designed to answer the following questions:

-* What is the overall volume of hospital admissions?
+* What is the total volume of hospital admissions?
 * Which medical conditions occur most frequently?
 * Which admission types account for the most activity?
 * Which conditions are associated with longer hospital stays?
 * How are admissions distributed across insurance providers?
 * Which conditions and insurers have higher average valid billing?
-* Which records contain billing or other data-quality problems?
+* Which records contain billing or data-quality problems?
-* How have hospital admissions changed over time?
+* How have admissions changed over time?
 * Which months have the highest and lowest admission activity?
 * Which patient age groups account for the most admissions?
 * Which records may require additional operational review?
-* Can patient information available around admission predict a long hospital stay?
+* Can information available around admission predict a long hospital stay?
-* What data limitations prevent reliable hospital, doctor, and predictive analysis?
+* What data limitations affect hospital, doctor, and predictive analysis?

 ## Dataset

-The synthetic healthcare dataset contains patient-level hospital admission records, including:
+The synthetic dataset contains hospital admission records with:

 * Patient age and gender
 * Blood type